AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/write.md

 Please, refer to [UpdateExpression developer guide](update-expression.md) for more details about `UpdateExpression` builder usage and tricks.

-You can return the item's attribute values in the same operation by setting `ReturnValues` in fluent API.
+You can return the item's attribute values in the same operation by setting `ReturnValues` in the fluent API.
 It might be helpful if you want to know the item's state before or after the update.

 ```csharp